hkhcoder/vprofile-project/AWS-Tf-Handson/Day20/Readme.md

     The IGW is the only entry/exit point for traffic between your VPC and the Internet.

 2. ## IGW → Public Subnets
+    **Concept**:
-    #### Concept: Traffic is routed to the public subnets.
+    Traffic is routed to the public subnets.

+    **Analogy**:
-    #### Analogy: The delivery person walks through the door into the Lobby.
+    The delivery person walks through the door into the Lobby.

+    **Technical**:
-    #### Technical: The Route Table for the public subnet has a rule: 0.0.0.0/0 -> IGW.
+    The Route Table for the public subnet has a rule: 0.0.0.0/0 -> IGW.
 This allows resources here (like Load Balancers or the NAT Gateway) to send and receive traffic directly.

 3. ## Public Subnets → NAT Gateway
+    **Concept**:
-    #### Concept: The NAT Gateway resides here.
+    The NAT Gateway resides here.

+    **Analogy**:
-    #### Analogy: The Mailroom Clerk sits in the Lobby because they need access to the front door to send mail out.
+    The Mailroom Clerk sits in the Lobby because they need access to the front door to send mail out.

+    **Technical**:
-    #### Technical: A NAT Gateway must be placed in a Public Subnet.
+    A NAT Gateway must be placed in a Public Subnet.
 If it were in a private subnet, it wouldn't be able to reach the IGW, rendering it useless.

 4. ## NAT → Private Subnets
+    **Concept**:
-    #### Concept: NAT translates private IPs to public IPs for the private subnets.
+    NAT translates private IPs to public IPs for the private subnets.

+    **Analogy**:
-    #### Analogy: The Employees in the back (Private Subnet) cannot walk out the front door.
+    The Employees in the back (Private Subnet) cannot walk out the front door.
 When they need to send a letter, they send it to the Mailroom Clerk (NAT).

+    **Technical**:
-    #### Technical: The Private Subnet's Route Table has a rule: 0.0.0.0/0 -> NAT Gateway ID.
+    The Private Subnet's Route Table has a rule: 0.0.0.0/0 -> NAT Gateway ID.
 This tells all traffic destined for the internet to go to the NAT Gateway first.

 5. ## Private Subnets → EKS
+    **Concept**:
-    #### Concept: Kubernetes nodes run here.
+    Kubernetes nodes run here.

+    **Analogy**:
-    #### Analogy: This is where the desks are.
+    This is where the desks are.
 The Employees (EKS Nodes) work here safely, away from the public street.

+    **Technical**:
-    #### Technical: For security, EKS worker nodes are almost always placed in Private Subnets so they cannot be directly attacked from the internet.
+    For security, EKS worker nodes are almost always placed in Private Subnets so they cannot be directly attacked from the internet.

 6. ## EKS → Internet (The Outbound Flow)
+    **Concept**:
-    #### Concept: Pods reach the internet via the NAT Gateway.
+    Pods reach the internet via the NAT Gateway.

+    **Analogy**:
-    #### Analogy: An Employee (Pod) needs to order lunch (download a Docker image).
+    An Employee (Pod) needs to order lunch (download a Docker image).
         They hand the order to the Mailroom Clerk (NAT) in the Lobby.
         The Clerk replaces the Employee's desk number with the Building's address (IP Translation).
         The Clerk walks out the Front Door (IGW) to get the lunch.

-    #### Technical:
+    **Technical**:
         Pod (IP 10.0.2.50) sends a request to google.com.
         Router sees the destination is external and sends it to NAT Gateway.
         NAT Gateway replaces 10.0.2.50 with its own Public IP (e.g., 54.1.1.1).